leeper/margins/README.md

 ![plot of chunk marginsplot](http://i.imgur.com/redJXzG.png)

 If you are only interested in obtaining the marginal effects (without corresponding variances or the overhead of creating a "margins" object), you can call `marginal_effects(x)` directly.
-Furthermore, the `mfx()` function enables the calculation of the marginal effect of a single named variable:
+Furthermore, the `dydx()` function enables the calculation of the marginal effect of a single named variable:

 ```r